Paris Pitstops

 Le Relais Odéon, 132 Boulevard Saint-Germain, 75006 Paris, France

 If it's lunch or dinner you're after, try the Brasserie Relais Odéon in the 6th.
-This place is classic Paris and one of my favorite finds.
-Tucked away on the corner of two lovely cobblestone streets, away from the bustling crowds, the Relais Odéon not only offers that quintessential French ambiance you want in Paris, you'll feel as though you're treating yourself to a fancy place without the fancy prices.
-The menu is diverse, although, it may change seasonally (I'm not sure).
+This classic Paris restaurant has been around since 1938 and is one of my favorite finds.
+Tucked away on the corner of two lovely cobblestone streets, away from the bustling crowds, the family-owned Relais Odéon not only offers that quintessential French ambiance you want in Paris, but you'll feel as though you're treating yourself to a fancy place without the fancy prices.
+The menu is diverse and changes seasonally.
 I had the risotto which was perfectly creamy and delicious, and topped it off with a delicious smooth red from their abundant wine selection.
-Super friendly service classic French atmosphere and good food, all measure up to a return visit in my book..
+Super friendly service classic French atmosphere and fresh delicious food, all measure up to a return visit in my book..

 Marché Saint-Germain - 4-6 Rue Lobineau, 75006 Paris, France